tmaquaponics/tmaquaponics.github.io/_posts/2025-02-08-molly-fish.md

 ### Introduction

 Mollies are one of the most commun species in the fishkeeping hobby.
-They are easy beginner fish that can be kept in small aquariums. in this article, we will explore their diet, breeding and general care.
+They are easy beginner fish that can be kept in small aquariums.
+In this article, we will explore their diet, breeding and general care.

 ### Overview

-Molly is from the *Poeciliidae* family of fish.
-The commun mllies that we usually find in LFSs are *Poecilia sphenops*.
+The molly fish is from the *Poeciliidae* family of fish.
+It is livebearer, meaning they reproduce by giving birth to live youngsa, that can live from 3 to 5 years in optimal conditions.
+It is easy to breed and care for, can eat pretty much anything and is peaceful with other tank mates.
+The commun mollies that we usually find in LFSs are *Poecilia sphenops*.
 Other variaties exist like the *Poecilia mexicana* and the *Poecilia velifera*.
-The fish can live from 3 to 5 years in optimal conditions.
-They are what we call livebearers, meaning they reproduce by giving birth to live youngs called fry.
-It is easy to breed and care for, can eat pretty much anything and is peaceful with other tank mates.

 ### Characteristics